dinarly/Story/README.md

 Sakura explained: “Actually Rust is also a Coding language from San Francisco!”

-Abdallah and Tasnim both said: “Wow!
+Abdallah and Safiyyah both said: “Wow!
 Coding is amazing!”

 Sakura smiled: “Would you like to take my workshop?”

-Tasnim and Abdallah grinned: “We would love to!!”
+Safiyyah and Abdallah grinned: “We would love to!!”

 Sakura said: “We will begin by learning about a language called Python.”

-And this is how Abdallah and Tasnim started their learning journey with Coding.
+And this is how Abdallah and Safiyyah started their learning journey with Coding.

 ## Introduction to Mathematics

-One day Abdallah and Tasnim — the friendly dragons — were out flying in their plane — over some remote islands in the middle of the ocean.
+One day Abdallah and Safiyyah — the friendly dragons — were out flying in their plane — over some remote islands in the middle of the ocean.

-Tasnim was flying the plane — she had lots of experience with flying planes.
+Safiyyah was flying the plane — she had lots of experience with flying planes.

-Abdallah was afraid of flying — but Tasnim had managed to convince him to fly.
+Abdallah was afraid of flying — but Safiyyah had managed to convince him to fly.

-Tasnim landed on the beach of a most beloved island.
+Safiyyah landed on the beach of a most beloved island.

-“Let’s explore the island”, said Tasnim.
+“Let’s explore the island”, said Safiyyah.

 As if by magic the old book suddenly opened and the most wondrous Compendium appeared — alongside another friendly dragon Akio.

-Abdallah, Tasnim and Akio performed the traditional cute friendly dragon greeting.
+Abdallah, Safiyyah and Akio performed the traditional cute friendly dragon greeting.

 This greeting is a dance with lots of giggling and laughter.

-Abdallah and Tasnim fell down laughing from the silly samba.
+Abdallah and Safiyyah fell down laughing from the silly samba.

-Akio told Abdallah and Tasnim: “I am writing a Mathematics crib sheet.”
+Akio told Abdallah and Safiyyah: “I am writing a Mathematics crib sheet.”

 Abdallah said: “What is Mathematics and what exactly is a crib sheet?”

-Tasnim said: “I know!!”
+Safiyyah said: “I know!!”

 Abdallah looked surprised.
-Tasnim had developed a love and appreciation for the beauty contained within mathematical ideas and concepts.
+Safiyyah had developed a love and appreciation for the beauty contained within mathematical ideas and concepts.

-Tasnim explained: “Mathematics is a game.
+Safiyyah explained: “Mathematics is a game.
 It allows us to solve many problems we find in our everyday lives.
 We can use Mathematics to navigate, to design, to trade with and collaborate with other dragons.”

 “And a crib sheet is a set of notes to help remind us of ideas and concepts.”